MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 \subsubsection{Thresholds}

 As mentioned at the end of Section \ref{sec:Approach:Architecture}, the uncertainty scores produced by \tool require a threshold value to determine whether the uncertainty score indicates normal conditions or is too high and an alarm needs to be triggered.
-For this purpose, we isolated 7 out of the 37 recordings of nominal driving conditions from Circuit-1, which correspond with 7 laps to the circuit.
+For this purpose, we isolated 7 out of the 37 recordings of nominal driving conditions from Circuit-1, which correspond with 7 laps to the circuit (The uncertainty distributions observed in this experiment can be found in Appendix \ref{apx:uncertaintydist}).
 These 7 recordings were used as a reference to determine the threshold value for each of our oracles, using the following formula:

 where $t_o$ is the threshold for the oracle $o$, $max\left(u_o(f) \; \forall \; f \in R\right))$ is the maximum uncertainty score obtained with the oracle $o$ from all the frames $f$ in recording $R$, and $D$ is the set of all recordings used to compute the thresholds.
 We chose to add a margin of 10\% for computing the threshold in order to avoid false alarms, hence the $1.1$ multiplier.
 We consider that the oracle $o$ raises an alarm at any point when its uncertainty score is greater than $t_o$.